adobebc/web-apps-sdk/API-endpoints/web-apps/create-web-app.md

 #### Parameters ####

 * `name` - required *(string)*
+* `slug` - *(string, optional)* - it defaults to the name of the web app, or a variation on the name, if a slug with the name already exists
 * `allowFileUpload` - .
 Defaults to false *(boolean, optional)*
 * `uploadFolder` - required only if allowFileUpload is True.
 Must be a valid absolute path in the site, created in advance *(string)*
 * `disableDetailPages`- *(boolean, optional)*